glendawei/database_project/README.md

       Monitor repayment progress.
     - **Transaction Inquiry**:
       Review user transactions to enhance services.
+# Program Explanation

+   1. **Other Files**:
+      - **app.py**: The main entry point of the application.
+It initializes the Flask app, handles HTTP requests, and connects to the database.
+It routes users' requests to the appropriate functions.
+      - **db.py**: Contains the database configuration and manages the connection to the PostgreSQL database.
+It handles interactions with the database, such as retrieving user accounts, transactions, and loan information.

+   2. **User**:
+      - **user.py**: This file contains functions specific to user operations, such as registering an account, logging in, checking balances, viewing transaction history, and applying for loans.
+It handles user-related logic and communicates with the database to perform these actions.

+   3. **Admin**:
+      - **admin.py**: This file is for admin functions.
+Admins can view and manage user accounts, approve or reject loan applications, and access transaction records.
+It contains the logic to manage bank services at the administrative level.

+   These files work together to create a complete online banking system, with each part handling a specific aspect of the platform.
+   # Technical Details
 # DEMO Video
 # Development Environment
 - macOS